 Department Chair, Associate Professor of Sociology

-My teaching philosophy is reflective of my firm belief in the value of a liberal arts education and lifelong learning, as well as my love of the sociological perspective.
+My teaching philosophy is reflective of my firm belief in the value of a liberal arts education, experiential learning, and community service, as well as my love of the sociological perspective.
 As a sociologist, I have to teach students about that perspective.
-But, I think it is also important that my students develop transferable skills that employers value, written and oral communication skills, critical thinking and problem solving, and that they understand the importance of being engaged in their communities both at Hiram and at home.
+But, I think it is also important that my students develop transferable skills that employers value: written and oral communication skills, critical thinking and problem solving; and that they understand the importance of being engaged in their communities both at Hiram and at home.
 I use my own involvement in community organizations to provide students with high impact experiences.
 For example, some of my students have worked with me to help low-income communities assess barriers to walking in their neighborhoods.
 Other students helped conduct a community needs assessment for Native Americans living in Ohio.
 More recently, students have designed, conducted and analyzed a survey to evaluate the effectiveness of a mental health fair.
 I also have helped a number of students complete their own research projects.
 All of these experiences allow students to use their sociological skills to address real world problems, and build their resumes.

 - Introduction to Sociology